 The Association began planning for its first post-season event, the International Finals Rodeo in 1968.
 The first IFR was held in February 1971, with a total payoff of $47,000, at the Tulsa Assembly Center as the Finals for the 1970 season.
 The local Jaycees sponsored the IFR.
 Tulsa remained the home of the IFR until the end of the 1973 season when it relocated to the Tingley Coliseum in Albuquerque, NM.

 The IFR returned to Tulsa in 1975 where it remained until 1990.
 After the IFR celebrated its 20th anniversary in 1990, the IPRA announced that they had signed a multi-year agreement with the Oklahoma City All Sports Association to move the event to the Myriad Convention Center beginning in January 1991.
 In 1997, IFR27 moved to the State Fair Arena in Oklahoma City.
 The new Ford Center in downtown Oklahoma City hosted IFR33 in 2003.

-The IFR’s roots are now firmly planted back at the newly renovated State Fair Arena.
+The IFR’s roots are now firmly planted at the historic Lazy E Arena.